maykinmedia/consumerjs/doc/abstract-consumer.md

 <a name="AbstractConsumer+serialize"></a>

 ### *abstractConsumer.serialize(data) ⇒ <code>\*</code>*
-Serializes data
+Serializes data.
-Returns data if data is not an object
+Returns data if data is not an object.
-Excludes fields marked in this.unserializableFields
+Excludes fields marked in this.unserializableFields.

 **Kind**: instance method of <code>[AbstractConsumer](#AbstractConsumer)</code>